KCLogistics/railse-pitch-deck/mockup.md

 **Styling:**

 *   **Cards:** The two columns are presented as cards with a light gray background and a border.
 The title of each card is displayed in a floating bubble above it.
-*   **Timeline:** The "Market Attack" section features a vertical timeline with numbered phases.
+*   **Timeline:** Both columns feature a vertical timeline with numbered phases.
-*   **Icons:** The "Revenue Engines" section uses icons to represent each revenue stream.
+*   **Banner:** The concluding banner has a light gray background and a border, with the title in a floating bubble.
 *   **Colors:** The slide uses a professional color palette with blue and gray tones.